How to Apply

 Step 2: Complete your online application

-The Ostrow School of Dentistry participates in the American Dental Education Association’s (ADEA) American Association of Dental Schools Application Service (AADSAS) program, which allows you to apply to multiple schools of dentistry at once.
+Ostrow participates in the American Dental Education Association’s (ADEA) American Association of Dental Schools Application Service (AADSAS) program, which allows you to apply to multiple schools of dentistry at once.
 All applications must be submitted directly to AADSAS.

 The AADSAS application is available beginning June 1 each year and must be completed and submitted to AADSAS no later than February 1 of the year of anticipated entrance.